Menace13/RoA-Workshop-Templates/Templates/Attacks/multi_hit_projectile.md

 set_hitbox_value(AT_NSPECIAL, 1, HG_PROJECTILE_HSPEED, 6);
 set_hitbox_value(AT_NSPECIAL, 1, HG_PROJECTILE_VSPEED, 0);

-//this grid index is important - the multihit won't work if the projectile is destroyed on player contact. set_hitbox_value(AT_NSPECIAL, 1, HG_PROJECTILE_ENEMY_BEHAVIOR, 1);
+//*important* - the multihit won't work if the projectile is destroyed on player contact. set_hitbox_value(AT_NSPECIAL, 1, HG_PROJECTILE_ENEMY_BEHAVIOR, 1);
 //you may or may not want the opponent to be able to tech out of the middle of the multihit. set_hitbox_value(AT_NSPECIAL, 1, HG_TECHABLE, 1);
-//sometimes you may want it to force-flinch instead. set_hitbox_value(AT_NSPECIAL, 1, HG_FORCE_FLINCH, 1);
+//sometimes you may want it to force-flinch too. mix and match as needed. set_hitbox_value(AT_NSPECIAL, 1, HG_FORCE_FLINCH, 1);
-//reduced SDI can help lessen the chance of opponents escaping the multihit projectile. set_hitbox_value(AT_NSPECIAL, 1, HG_SDI_MULTIPLIER, 0.5);
+//reduced SDI lessens the chance of opponents escaping the multihit projectile. set_hitbox_value(AT_NSPECIAL, 1, HG_SDI_MULTIPLIER, 0.5);
-//most projectiles have lower hitstun than normal.
-It's also a good idea for multihits. set_hitbox_value(AT_NSPECIAL, 1, HG_HITSTUN_MULTIPLIER, 0.75);
+//most projectiles have less hitstun than normal.
+Also a good idea for multihits. set_hitbox_value(AT_NSPECIAL, 1, HG_HITSTUN_MULTIPLIER, 0.75);

-//custom grid indexes for multi-hits. set_hitbox_value(AT_NSPECIAL, 1, HG_MULTIHIT_COUNT, 5);                 //hit 5 times.
+//custom grid indexes for multi-hits. set_hitbox_value(AT_NSPECIAL, 1, HG_ENABLE_MULTIHIT_PROJECTILE, 1); //enable multihits for this projectile.
+set_hitbox_value(AT_NSPECIAL, 1, HG_MULTIHIT_COUNT, 5);             //number of hits.
-set_hitbox_value(AT_NSPECIAL, 1, HG_MULTIHIT_DELAY, 3);                 //3 frame delay (plus hitpause) between each hit.
+set_hitbox_value(AT_NSPECIAL, 1, HG_MULTIHIT_DELAY, 3);             //delay time between hits (not including hitpause).
-set_hitbox_value(AT_NSPECIAL, 1, HG_MULTIHIT_MAGNET_STRENGTH, 0.25);    //25% 'magnet' strength. adjust based on preference.
+set_hitbox_value(AT_NSPECIAL, 1, HG_MULTIHIT_MAGNET_STRENGTH, 0.25);//amount that the projectile 'pulls' opponents (range 0-1).

 set_hitbox_value(AT_NSPECIAL, 1, HG_MULTIHIT_FINAL_HITBOX_NUM, 2);      //spawn 'final' hitbox #2, after the maximum number of hits.
 set_hitbox_value(AT_NSPECIAL, 1, HG_MULTIHIT_FINAL_HITBOX_EFFECT, HFX_GEN_BIG); //spawn a big vfx after the max number of hits.

-//'final' hitbox.
+//----------------------------------------
+//hitbox 2: 'final hit' projectile hitbox
+//----------------------------------------
 //this is an optional projectile, that spawns after the multihit projectile deals its maximum number of hits. set_hitbox_value(AT_NSPECIAL, 2, HG_HITBOX_TYPE, 2);
 set_hitbox_value(AT_NSPECIAL, 2, HG_WINDOW, 99); //this hitbox will never spawn naturally; it will only spawn at the end of the multi-hit projectile.